deep-saket/pinn/README.md

     - The cost chart plots the facility optimizer’s \(J_\text{fac}\) vs. iteration, and the gradient chart shows the three partial derivatives `∂J/∂P`, `∂J/∂T`, and `∂J/∂Gas`.
     - The Actions pane exposes **Simulate Facility**, **Train Facility Surrogate**, **Run Pipe ➜ Facility**, and **Optimize Facility** (which calls `/facility/optimize`).
     - The surrogate status card morphs into a facility summary, echoing dataset size/model path plus the most recent best separator settings.
 The summary includes the timestamp and the pipe context that the optimizer conditioned on, so you can tell which upstream conditions produced the shown optimum.

+11. **Financial optimizer view (toggle to “Financial”)** –
+    - The same chart tiles now highlight financial KPIs: the bar chart shows net profit and risk, the cost chart plots the financial optimizer’s objective, and the gradient chart tracks sensitivities to price/hedge/opex.
+    - The surrogate panel provides dataset/weights info, quick sliders for the price/hedge/opex presets used when running `/pipeline/run`, and buttons to simulate/train/optimize the financial stage.
+    - The Actions pane exposes **Optimize Financial**, and the workflow/status strip shows the most recent net profit/risk metrics along with the latest optimization timestamp/context.

 #### UI controls & optimization status quick reference